Oddly/ffscrape/README.md

 ## Installation

-For simplicity sake, I'm going to only support Debian and Debian like distros.
+For simplicity sake, I'm going to only support Debian based distros.

 ### Git clone this repo